 However, when I demoed it I found out dozens of different sounds which were usable in many genres could be obtained with a single instrument like this.

 Before we dive into details, let’s see the guitar in action;

 Doesn’t it look excellent already?
-The craftsmanship on these instruments is top notch, not even a single problem or cosmetic fail on it.
+The craftsmanship on these instruments is top-notch, not even a single problem or cosmetic fail on it.
 If you think you would never like active pickups, please think again.
 This guitar is one of the most successful instrument in the tone generating for both in high gain settings or pristine clean tones.
-Also, coil split function goes perfectly well with these pair of pickups.
+Also, the coil-split function goes perfectly well with these pair of pickups.

 |Body||Mahogany with Quilted Maple Top|

 |Construction||Set-Neck (Ultra Access)|